What Does Contingent Mean in Real Estate?

 How often do contingent offers fall through?

-Although the MLS (multiple listing service) doesn’t provide statistics on how many contingent offers fall through each year, according to The Lender’s Network, the average closing time for a new house is 46 days.
+Although the MLS (multiple listing service) doesn’t provide statistics on how many contingent offers fall through each year, according to The Lender’s Network, the average closing time for a new house in 46 days.
 Knowing the length of time it takes to close on a home, there are various reasons why a contingent offer may fall through in that timeframe.
 Some common contingencies typically include the following:

 Appraisal contingency: An appraisal contingency generally is put in place for a buyer to ensure they aren’t overpaying for a property.
 If the home does not appraise for the same dollar amount that the sellers are asking for, the buyer can either request a lower price, ask the seller to pay the difference in cash, or step away from the deal altogether.
+There are many ways to negotiate in real estate.

 Home inspection contingency: If the home inspection comes back with several issues such as roofing problems, plumbing issues, structural problems, electrical deficiencies, and other significant problems, the buyer can place a contingency that those issues be fixed.
 Alternatively, they can also request that the price is lowered.
 If the problems are not fixed or the price is not reduced, the buyer will have the option to step away from the deal.
+There are many ways to negotiate the deal after the home has been inspected.

 Additional inspection clauses: There are other potential inspections the buyer may request, including radon testing, well water testing, checking for mold, and testing for the presence of lead paint.